RETRO HORROR: Supernatural and the Occult in Postwar Japanese Manga

 RETRO HORROR features over 70 original genga drawings by Tsunezo Murotani and Ochazukenori, reproductions of iconic works by Hideshi Hino, and publications by artists including Junji Ito, Tezuka Osamu, Kazuo Umezu and Masako Watanabe.
 The exhibition also features a manga reading lounge, with 80+ horror manga classics in English and Japanese available to browse.

 Ochazukenori (b.
-1960) began creating manga as a child, and made his professional debut in 1984.
-Initially focussing on sci-fi manga, Ochazukenori first ventured into horror with The Horror Mansion (Zangekikan).
+1960) began creating manga as a child, and made his professional debut in 1980.
+Initially focussing on sci-fi manga, Ochazukenori first ventured into horror with The Horror Mansion (Zangekikan) in 1996.
 He is known for his depictions of splatter and gore, and for psychothriller narratives that portray the hidden madness lurking in the human psyche.
 Ochazukenori has also created films based on his manga, including The Blinds (Blaindo) and The Horror Mansion (Zangekikan).
-Other manga titles include Mayoko-chan, TVO and Dictionary of Darkness (Ankoku Jiten).
+His other manga titles include Mayoko-chan, TVO and Dictionary of Darkness (Ankoku Jiten).

 Hideshi Hino (b.
 1946) had his first manga published in 1967.
 In 1970, he released Zoroku’s Strange Disease (Zoroku no Kibyo), which set him on course as a horror manga artist.
 Hideshi Hino’s prolific creation of work exploring horror and the emotions has earned him a cult following.
 He continues to experiment with new forms of expression and has recently released a picture book.
 His best-known works include Panorama of Hell (Jigoku-hen) and The Red Snake (Akai Hebi).